-NServiceBus endpoints can be configured to send data about their operations to a set of centralized queues that are unique to the system.
-A ServiceControl instance monitors these queues, and collects and processes this data.
-ServiceControl instances are created and managed using the ServiceControl Management Utility.
+NServiceBus endpoints must be configured to send data about their operations to a set of centralized queues.
+ServiceControl monitors these queues, then collects and processes the data from the NServiceBus endpoints.

-Note that data is still collected even if the ServiceControl instance is down.
-When it starts working again, it will process the information that was saved while it was offline.
+Data is sent to queues even when ServiceControl is down.
+When ServiceControl becomes available, it will process the messages that were stored in the queue while it was offline.

 To enable ServiceControl to gather this information, configure the endpoints appropriately: